vfleaking/uoj/README.md

 ```
 to login mysql in the terminal.

 Notice that if you want only one judge client, then everything is ok now.
+Cheers!

-But if you want more judge clients, you need to set up them one by one.
+However, if you want more judge clients, you need to set up them one by one.
 First run:
 ```sh
 ./config_judge_client
 ```